 When family members struggle emotionally the dynamic at home is disrupted.
 American Foundation for Suicide Prevention (AFSP) Distinguished Investigator Guy Diamond, Ph.D., has developed Attachment Based Family Therapy (ABFT) for suicidal teens to help families reconnect and better manage communication and problem solving.

-ABFT introduces five tasks aimed at reducing family distress and improving family functioning, including:
+ABFT introduces five tasks aimed at reducing family distress and improving family functioning.
+These include:

 - As a first step, teens and their parents start by working together to improve their relationships; followed by

-- Teens meet one-on-one with their therapists to build an alliance and identify core family struggles and ways to address those struggles;
+- Teens meet one-on-one with their therapists to build and alliance and identify core family struggles and ways to address those struggles;

 - Parents meet one-on-one with the therapist to restore family harmony by accessing love and empathy, and learning new parenting skills;

-- Next, the teens and their parents regroup and meet together to identify and discuss problems and practice their new communication and problem solving skills together.
+- Next, the teens and their parents regroup and meet to identify and discuss problems and practice their new communication and problem-solving skills together;

 - As a final step, the family engages in tasks aimed at increasing the adolescent’s ability to function more effectively.